mcclow12/wgan-gp-pytorch/README.md

 WGAN works to minimize the Wasserstein-1 distance between the generated data distribution and the real data distribution.
 This technique offers more stability than the original GAN.

-WGAN-GP improves upon WGAN by using a gradient penalty heuristic rather than weight clipping to enforce the 1-Lipschitz condition of the critic in the Wasserstein-1 distance.
+WGAN-GP improves upon WGAN by using a gradient penalty heuristic rather than weight clipping to encourage the discriminator to be locally K-Lipschitz on the data manifold.

 For more details, see the original paper https://arxiv.org/pdf/1704.00028.pdf.